bellaz89/HDLtoIMG/README.md

 ```

-Here there are some examples
+Here there are some examples of the produced images: <br />

 Serif Bold font, Top Left component name, arrow style None: <br/>
 ![style1](./res/ExampleComp_1.svg)